 While some victims of auto crashes suffer minor injuries that heal quickly, others will suffer serious permanent injuries.
 If you suffered a catastrophic injury, you could need ongoing medical care, be unable to work, and have a less satisfying quality of life.

-Fortunately, the negligent driver who caused your car accident is responsible to pay you compensation for your past and future losses under California law.
+Fortunately, the negligent driver who caused your car accident is responsible for paying you compensation for your past and future losses under California law.
 To protect your financial future and ensure you have access to the ongoing medical care you need, it is important to understand the types of compensation you should recover in your settlement and how to prove your right to future damages with the help of an experienced San Diego car accident lawyer.

 Even a minor accident, such as a rear-end collision where the vehicles are traveling at a slow speed, can cause a victim to suffer a long-term injury.
 Five common catastrophic injuries that survivors of a crash can suffer include: